adelmonsouza/adelmonsouza.github.io/_posts/2025-11-01-dtos-under-the-hood.md

 ## The DTO Solution

-To work around this fundamental issue, we use DTOs (Data Transfer Objects) that only expose specific fields:
+To solve this fundamental issue, we use DTOs (Data Transfer Objects) that only expose specific fields:

 ```java
 // DTO for creating a user